Tubbz-alt/ExtIO_RFspaceNetSDR/README.md

 * https://github.com/hayguen/clsocket  for tcp/ip socket communication

 Microsoft Visual Studio Express 2013 (MSVC) IDE is used for compilation.
-Other compiler should work, when adding suitable project files or fixing CMakeLists.txt.
+Other compilers (gcc/mingw) should work, when adding suitable project files or fixing CMakeLists.txt.

 ## Status